AMAZON multi-meters discounts

 * Curved steel impeller produces maximum air velocity for efficient dust collection.

-* Sturdy steel base with four easy-gliding wheels for moving from machine to machine or for storing out of the way.
+* Sturdy steel base with four easy-gliding wheels for moving from machine to

 * Standard 5-micron top filtration bag with two 6 mil. plastic lower bags.